karanpratapsingh/HyperTrade/README.md

 ## 💡 Motivation <a id="motivation" />

-Few months ago I got into crypto market.
-It was all new and facinating to me.
-Idea of this project originally came from a script I used to automate buying and selling of fiat assets.
+A Few months ago I got into the crypto market.
+It was all new and fascinating to me.
+The idea of this project originally came from a script I used to automate buying and selling of fiat assets.

 I was curious and wanted to scale it into a real system which can execute trades for me.
 I had a lot of fun building this.
 I got to integrate lots of different technologies while growing my financial knowledge.

 Feel free to [reach out](https://karanpratapsingh.com?action=contact) to me if you have any additional questions.
-There is lot's of fixes and features to be done!
+There are lots of fixes and features to be done!

 _Currently, only [binance](https://binance.com/) is supported.
 Contributions are welcome!_